 Examination centre addresses

-Candidates should be aware that centre locations are subject to change, which is why we cannot provide full centre address information until all arrangements are finalised.
+Centre locations are subject to change, which is why we cannot provide full centre address information until all arrangements are finalised.